Libya Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Libya?
+How much income tax will I pay on my salary in Libya?

-Libya has a progressive two-bracket income tax system.
-You pay 5% on income up to 12,000 LYD annually, and 10% on any income above that threshold.
-These rates apply after deducting a personal exemption of 1,800 LYD and your social security contribution (INAS) at 5.125% of gross income.
+Libya uses a progressive two-bracket income tax system.
+You'll pay 5% on the first 12,000 LYD of taxable income and 10% on any amount above that.
+Your taxable income is calculated after deducting your annual personal exemption of 1,800 LYD and your employee social security contribution (INAS) at 5.125% of your gross salary.

 Do I get any tax relief or personal allowances in Libya?